prokaj/ipynb/README.md

 `statsmodels.api.formula.ols` provides a convinient way with summaries of the result.

 The `sklearn` library also has an implementation in the `sklearn.linear_model` submodule, this estimator is called `LinearRegression`.
-Its purpuse and interface is somewhat different from the `statsmodels` implementation, e.g. you can't get the statistical summary of the fit.
+Its purpuse and interface are somewhat different from the `statsmodels` implementation, e.g. you can't get the statistical summary of the fit.
 However, `yellowbrick` package can help to visualize the fit, it can produce diagnostic plots easily.